We cater for members of the public who would like to try target pistol shooting for themselves

 For your Try Pistol Shooting experience, we have a fully licensed Firearms Instructor to assist you

-It's easy to do - simply contact email@example.com and enquire about a suitable day and time.
+2. You keen to have a shoot, but have no intention of joining the club, but want to shoot a variety of different pistols?
+Email firstname.lastname@example.org to enquire about a suitable day and time.
 (Generally, the third Saturday of the month is the best time, other days and times (including some weekday afternoons) may be available subject to agreement)

 We will also provide a safety briefing, covering range rules, what we will do, and what we expect you to do - Remember, safety is our prime concern so compliance with all safety instructions and rules is mandatory